Amir Ali Hajizadeh: The downing of Ukraine International Airlines Flight 752

 Hajizadeh was the commander of Aerospace Force of IRGC on 8 January 2020 when two surface-to-air missiles shot down Boeing 737–800 Ukraine International Airlines Flight 752 soon after it took off while still in Iranian airspace, killing all 176 passengers and crew.
 The Islamic Republic of Iran denied that its missiles brought down the plane for three days, claiming it was a plane crash.
 As the evidence and international pressures escalated, IRGC issued a letter on 11 January 2020 and finally Hajizadeh accepted "full responsibility".
 Despite this letter, no-one from IRGC, including Hajizadeh, were demoted or punished.

 About three years later, in November 2022, Hajizadeh blamed others for the late acceptance of responsibility: "The decision was made after 48 hours.
 We knew what happened from the first hour, but other entities and organizations did not accept it."
 He also added, "48 hours is not too long (to determine the truth)".

 Hajizadeh played a key role in the downing of Flight 752 in January 2020.
 He accepted responsibility, describing it as “human error,” and was later acquitted by a military court.

 Threat to kill Donald Trump and Mike Pompeo

 In February 2023, Hajizadeh claimed Iran had developed a cruise missile with a range of 1650 km and threatened to kill former US President Donald Trump and former US Secretary of State Mike Pompeo.
 "God willing, we are looking to kill Trump, Pompeo ...and military commanders who issued the order (to kill Quds Force commander Qasem Soleimani)," Hajizadeh said in the television interview.

 Iranian strikes on Israel

 Hajizadeh oversaw aerial attacks by Iranian forces against Israel in April and October 2024.
 On 6 October, Supreme Leader Ayatollah Ali Khamenei awarded Hajizadeh the Order of Fath in recognition of his role.

 Death

 Hajizadeh was killed on 13 June 2025 in an Israeli airstrike targeting an underground military command center in Iran.
+Following the attack, the Islamic Revolutionary Guard Corps (IRGC) stated that Hajizadeh had played an important role in strengthening Iran’s deterrence capabilities and safeguarding the country’s security and independence.
+The IRGC also warned that Israel and its regional and extra-regional supporters would receive a “proportionate and decisive response” at an appropriate time and place.